-A classic car is one that is envied by collectors, stored safely, driven only by super-safe drivers, and is not your primary mode of transportation: in other words, a car that is more for show than for any practical purpose.
+A classic car is one that is envied by collectors, stored safely, driven only by super-safe drivers, and is not your primary mode of transportation.
+In other words, it's a car that is more for show than for any practical purpose.

 The simple answer is that car insurance premiums do not go down or up just because a vehicle is older.
 There is very little correlation between the age of the vehicle and car insurance rates, although you can certainly adjust your coverage levels if you would like to lower your monthly payment.

-If you have a car that is beloved by thieves, if you’re an unsafe driver, or if you don’t have the best safety and anti-theft features -- which older cars do tend to lack -- then your premiums will likely be higher.
+If you have a car that is beloved by thieves, if you’re an unsafe driver, or if you don’t have the best safety and anti-theft features—which older cars do tend to lack—then your premiums will likely be higher.

 If you need to make a repair and your car is an older model, it will likely be much more difficult to find the requisite parts than it would be for a newer model, and the ones you do find can often be more expensive.

 If you are a safe driver and can set aside the cost of replacing (not repairing) your car in savings, then dropping this coverage is almost always a good idea.
 But if you’re accident-prone or strapped for cash, it’s probably better not to.
+And of course, if you’re still paying off your car loan, dropping this coverage is not an option.

-Some states also require this coverage by law, so make sure you check your own state’s policies before making any moves.
-And of course, if you’re still paying off your car loan, dropping this coverage is not going to happen.
+Some states require comprehensive and collision coverage by law, so make sure you check your own state’s policies before making any moves.

 There are many insurance providers for classic cars, including Grundy Worldwide, Hagerty Insurance Agency, Heacock Classic Car Collector Insurance, and traditional insurance companies (through their affiliates) like Hartford, Farmers, Allstate, and Geico.